Swish Swish: Composition and lyrics

 Following its release, several publications suggested that "Swish Swish" was a diss track in response to Taylor Swift's "Bad Blood" (2014), which was believed to be about Perry.
 Before the song being released, Perry was asked if there was a reaction to "Bad Blood" on Witness, with Perry replying: "I think [my new album is] a very empowered record.
 There is no one thing that's calling out any one person.
 One thing to note is: You can't mistake kindness for weakness and don't come for me.
 Anyone.
 Anyone.
 Anyone.
 Anyone.
 And that's not to any one person and don't quote me that it is, because it's not.
 It's not about that.
 Honestly, when women come together and they decide to unite, this world is going to be a better place.
 Period end of story.
 But, let me say this: Everything has a reaction or a consequence so don't forget about that, okay, honey."
 When asked if the song was directed at anyone in particular on The Tonight Show Starring Jimmy Fallon, Perry simply replied that the song is an anti-bullying anthem.
 Additionally, Nicki Minaj's verse contains the line, "Silly rap beefs just get me more checks," which addresses Minaj's own purported "beef" with rapper Remy Ma, while also referring to her as a stan.
-On May 22, 2017, while appearing on the Carpool Karaoke segment on The Late Late Show with James Corden, after singing to "Swish Swish", Corden asked Perry about a 2013 feud between her and Swift.
+On May 22, 2017, while appearing on the Carpool Karaoke segment on The Late Late Show with James Corden, after singing to "Swish Swish", James Corden asked Perry about a 2013 feud between her and Swift.
 "There's a situation. [...]
 Honestly, it's really like she started it, and it's time for her to finish it."
 She also added: "[T]here is the law of cause and effect.
 You do something, there's going to be a reaction, and trust me daddy, there's going to be a reaction.
 It's all about karma, right?."